 An initial consultation will last for about 75 minutes as it will involve a full treatment and an assessment where a full medical history and discussion of any medical problems.
-Follow up treatments will last for 1 hour.
-Reflexology that is applied to the hand tends to be a shorter treatment lasting for about 40 minutes.
+Follow up treatments will last for 1 hour but but longer ones can be arranged to suit.
 Hand reflexology is used rather than foot reflexology either through the clients personal choice, or if for some reason foot reflexology is inappropriate e.g. The patient has a foot ulcer or has arthritis in their toes making the treatment painful in this area.

 How much does a reflexology treatment cost at The Therapy Room?

-Both an initial consultation and follow up sessions of 1 hour costs £40.
+An initial consultation is £55 and follow up sessions of 1 hour cost £50.

 What do I need to bring to a reflexology session?